openshift/aws-account-operator/README.md

 ## 3.3.
 AccountClaim Controller

-The accountClaim-controller is triggered when an accountClaim is created in any namespace.It is responsible for following behaviors
+The accountClaim-controller is triggered when an accountClaim is created in any namespace.
+It is responsible for following behaviours:

 1. Sets account `spec.ClaimLink` to the name of the accountClaim
 2. Sets accountClaim `spec.AccountLink` to the name of an unclaimed Account